 Customization.
 Some processes in business are straightforward.
 Others, not so much.
 If you suspect you need a unique feature or function from the beginning, out-of-box is not for you.

 Control.
 Bugs happen in software, and they can be pretty common too.
 Many will not affect the overall functionality of your software and will be merely annoying.
 Others could take your software offline for hours, and this could be detrimental to your business.
 Unfortunately, with OOTB, this is outside your control and is usually solved by the company’s tech team, not yours.

-Benefits of Custom Software
+Benefits and Downsides of Custom Lending Software

 Custom software allows you to create or adapt a solution to suit your precise business needs.
-It’s best for:

-Business growth.
+Digital Lending in Europe: Trends, Insights, and Predictions of 2021-2025 Business growth.
 If your business is just starting off, it can be hard to foresee your software needs for the future.
 But it is essential that you do.
 Knowing your future potential helps predict current software needs.
 So, if you need room for growth — custom is for you.

 Complex business challenges.
 Perhaps you have proprietary software behind your business or work with a unique business model.
 In this case, out-of-box isn’t going to cut it.
 You need a custom solution to slot directly into your company like a puzzle piece.

 Long-term cost-effectiveness.
 Starting off with OOTB might seem like a smart solution to save money, but it’s not always the case.
 As your business grows, your needs do too.
 This leads to increases in subscription fees or changes to your software needs.
 Custom software can be expensive initially but often pays off in the long run.

 Tailored to your team.
 Every company has nuances in their work.
 These are often areas that make them unique.
 Custom software allows you to adapt fully to your team’s needs, not rely on industry standards, which may differ from your strategy and processes.